The Twelve Days of Christmas

 + What is the Christian meaning of the 12 days of Christmas? >

-+ What are the mentioned items in the 12 days of Christmas song? >
++ What are the full lyrics and words to the 12th day of Christmas song? >

 Which Movie or Series Used this Carol?